Breathe easier, live better

 First and foremost, if you are a smoker – stop smoking.
 Managing your COPD with a few other simple lifestyle adjustments can have a drastic effect on your quality of life.
 You’ll likely receive medication to widen your airways (bronchodilators), reduce the swelling in the airways (anti-inflammatory or corticosteroid), or treat an infection that you might have (antibiotics).
 To help control your symptoms, take your breathing medications every day, usually for life.

 Your ICPR providers will develop a COPD Plan of Action that can include:

 - Oxygen therapy

 - Daily controller or maintenance medication (anti-inflammatory or steroid)

 - Education on medications and breathing devices

 Will COPD ever go away?

 The term chronic obstructive pulmonary disease means it typically lasts for a long time.
-While symptoms may vary from time to time, the lungs can still have disease.
+While symptoms may vary from time to time, the lungs can still have the disease.
 Therefore, COPD is for life.
 However, the symptoms of COPD sometimes improve after you stop smoking and take medication regularly.
 Shortness of breath and fatigue may never go away entirely, but you can learn to manage your condition, avoid triggers and continue to lead a fulfilling life.